 What is a network locked iPhone?

-This means that it can only be used with one network, and isn’t “unlocked” for use with others.
+This means that it can only be used with one network and isn’t “unlocked” for use with others.
 For instance, your iPhone might be “locked” to Sprint which means it can only be used with Sprint and no other carriers.
 However, that doesn’t mean it’s network locked for all eternity.
 In fact, once you finish paying off your phone, you can actually ask your cell phone provider to unlock it for you.
 Win!

 What is a passcode locked iPhone?

-An iPhone is considered to be “passcode locked” when you can’t access the home screen because you’ve either forgotten the 6 digit passcode, or don’t know the passcode of the original owner.
+An iPhone is considered “passcode locked” when you can’t access the home screen because you have either forgotten the six-digit passcode or don’t know the passcode of the original owner.

 What is an iCloud locked iPhone?

-An iPhone is iCloud locked (also known as “activation locked”) when you can’t access the home screen because you’ve either forgotten your Apple ID and password, or don’t know the account details of the original owner.
-Typically if an iPhone is passcode locked it will also be iCloud locked.
+An iPhone is iCloud locked (also known as “activation locked”) when you can’t access the home screen because you can’t remember your Apple ID and password or don’t know the account details of the original owner.
+Typically, if an iPhone is passcode locked, it will also be iCloud locked.

 What is a remote management locked iPhone?

-Businesses that provide iPhones to their employees will typically add a “remote management” (or MDM) profile to those iPhones so they can make sure employees are using their iPhone as intended.
+Businesses that provide iPhones to their employees will typically add a “remote management” (or MDM) profile to those devices so they can make sure employees are using their smartphone as intended.
 The remote management profile allows employers to do things like monitor employee activity and internet traffic, automatically install apps and settings, and a number of other things.
 Accordingly, this profile can only be removed by the employer.
-If this profile is not removed before the employee or employer sells the iPhone it’s considered to be “remote management locked”.
+If this profile is not removed before the employee or employer sells the iPhone, it is considered “remote management locked.”

 Maybe.
-You can of course sell any iPhone you want but the legality of doing so varies and is often in a bit of a gray area.
-For starters, if you didn’t acquire this iPhone legally (AKA you stole or found it) you’re committing a crime by selling it, often punishable as a felony.
-Don’t do it, it’s just not worth it.
+You can, of course, sell any iPhone you want, but the legality of doing so varies and is often a bit of a gray area.
+For starters, if you didn’t acquire this iPhone legally (aka you stole or found it), you’re committing a crime (often a felony) by selling it.
+Don’t do it – it’s just not worth it.